Call us for a

 Are you licensed?
 Is a professional license required?

 Yes...and yes.
 A simple business license is not sufficient.
 We are licensed in Washington and Alaska to conduct private investigations.
 Several other states offer reciprocity.
-Handlers are conducting an investigation as defined by law.
+Handlers are investigating as defined by law.
 It would be unfortunate and potentially embarrassing if the work they did for you was thrown out of court because they did not have the appropriate professional licensing.
 We are registered with the United States Drug Enforcement Administration, as well as, licensed by the State of Washington Board of Pharmacy.